5:00pm – 5:40pm: Cadet class (5 to 9 years of age)

 What is required?

 A smile 🙂 !
-An attitude of willing to try new things and behaving in a manner that shows respect to everybody else.
+An attitude of willing to try new things and behaving in a manner that shows respect to everyone in the class.
 This mindset will help you develop the physical qualities such as improved balance, coordination, flexibility, stamina and power.
 I believe most people recognise that someone who has achieved a black belt is a person who has great determination.
 You heard it said in the film Spider-Man “With great power comes great responsibility”, and I believe this to be especially true in martial arts.
 Safety is the single most important factor in our classes, so self-control, good behaviour and a willingness to try new skills will serve you extremely well.

 Are the 45 minutes classes long enough?

 Most certainly.
 I’ve been teaching 45 minutes classes for over 9 years and have graded more people to black belt using this format than longer classes.
 For many people that used to train in long martial arts classes of over an hour, this may seem strange.
-Yet being qualified as a Professional Trainer with the Chartered Institute of Environmental Health, I know that it is not what is taught, but how it is taught that is the important factor.
-I too use to train in such classes that lasted from an hour to an hour and a half.
+Having qualified as a Professional Trainer with the Chartered Institute of Environmental Health, I know that it is not what is taught, but how it is taught that is the important factor.
+I too, use to train in such classes that lasted from an hour to an hour and a half.
 Yet over the last few years, as more research has gone into fitness and sports science, it is now understood that work outs, such as martial arts and weight training, should not last over 45 minutes.